SURVIVAL STRATEGIES

 Animals have been using their senses in this way for billions of years – it's clearly part of a successful survival strategy.

 Whereas vulnerable animals usually alternate panoramic and focused sensing, predators combine the two.
-Predators generally watch over a wide area with the intention of catching specific prey.
-The predatory usage is governed by focusing on their prey.

 The Human Experiment

 Humans secured their survival by developing advanced focusing abilities.
-Unlike all other animals, we learnt how to survive without actively using our panorama senses.We developed an astounding ability to think and understand – to focus on memories and learn.
+Unlike all other animals, we learnt how to survive without actively using our panorama senses.We developed an astounding ability to think and understand – to focus on memories and to learn.
 We discovered how to shape flint tools, to make fire, and wheels, and gradually our modern civilisation developed.
 Focusing can be amazingly clever and creative, and it gets things done.

-The problem is that nowadays, our modern early education of focused sensing and thinking, overwhelms and
+The problem is that nowadays, we have developed so much to learn, that our early education of focused thinking overwhelms and undermines our panoramic abilities before they even start to develop.

 And we just don't recognise that everything we think, want, plan, or do is happening because of focusing.
 We don't remember that there is another way of experiencing life.